-Public Health - Seattle & King County, HealthPoint Community Health Clinics, Swedish Health Services, and the Washington Global Health Alliance are partnering with the cities of SeaTac and Tukwila to implement the Global to Local Health Initiative (G2L).
+Public Health - Seattle & King County, HealthPoint Community Health Centers, Swedish Health Services, and the Washington Global Health Alliance are partnering with the cities of SeaTac and Tukwila to implement the Global to Local Health Initiative (G2L).
 The initiative, which started with a $1 million donation from Swedish, serves Tukwila and SeaTac residents who have little or no access to basic health services and economic opportunity.

-G2L builds on the expertise of Washington State's global health institutions, bringing home strategies that have proved effective in addressing health disparities in developing countries.
+G2L builds on the expertise of Washington state's global health institutions, bringing home strategies that have proved effective in addressing health disparities in developing countries.
 G2L is piloting approaches to improve individual and community health outcomes, lower health care costs, and empower economic development.

 For more information visit www.globaltolocal.org